pzponge/Yestoday/Charles_Munger/Wesco_Letter_to_Shareholders/1986_Letter_to_Wesco_Shareholders.md

 To Our Shareholders:

-Consolidated “normal” operating income (i.e., before all unusual operating income and all net gains from sales of securities) for the calendar year 1986 increased to $11,934,000 ($1.68 per share) from $8,347,000 ($1.17 per share) in the previous year.
+Consolidated "normal" operating income (i.e., before all unusual operating income and all net gains from sales of securities) for the calendar year 1986 increased to $11,934,000 ($1.68 per share) from $8,347,000 ($1.17 per share) in the previous year.
 Consolidated net income (i.e., after unusual operating income and all net gains from sales of securities) decreased to $16,524,000 ($2.32 per share) from $51,541,000 ($7.24 per share) in the previous year.

 A highly unusual capital gain, of a not-likely-to-recur type, from disposition of General Foods stock caused most of the net income in 1985.
 The table below gives particulars.